 If reasonably possible, internal complaints should be resolved at the lowest possible level, including attempts to discuss/resolve concerns with the immediate supervisor.
-However, in the event an informal resolution may not be achieved or is not appropriate, the following steps will be followed by the Chief of Staff or designee:
+However, in the event an informal resolution may not be achieved or is not appropriate, the following steps will be followed by the Human Resources Team:

-- 1. The complainant will bring the matter to the attention of the Chief of Staff as soon as possible after attempts to resolve the complaint with the immediate supervisor have failed or if not appropriate. - 2.
-The complainant will reduce his or her complaint to writing, indicating all known and relevant facts.
-The Chief of Staff or designee will then investigate the facts and provide a solution or explanation. - 3.
-If the complaint is about the Chief of Staff, the complainant may file his or her complaint in writing to the Superintendent & CEO.
+- 1. The complainant will bring the matter to the attention of a member of the Human Resources Team as soon as possible after attempts to resolve the complaint with the immediate supervisor have failed, or if not appropriate. - 2.
+The complainant will reduce their complaint to writing, indicating all known and relevant facts.
+The Human Resources Team will then investigate the facts and provide a solution or explanation. - 3.
+If the complaint is about the Chief People Officer, the complainant may file their complaint in writing to the Superintendent & CEO.
 The Superintendent & CEO or designee will then investigate the facts and provide a solution or explanation. - 4.
-If the complaint is about the Superintendent & CEO, the complainant may file his or her complaint in writing to the Chair of the Board of Directors, who will then confer with the Board and may conduct a fact-finding or authorize a third party investigator on behalf of the Board.
-The Board Chair or investigator will report his or her findings to the Board for review and action, if necessary.
+If the complaint is about the Superintendent & CEO, the complainant may file their complaint in writing to the Chair of the Board of Directors, who will then confer with the Board and may conduct a fact-finding or authorize a third-party investigator on behalf of the Board.
+The Board Chair or investigator will report his or her findings to the Board for review and action, if necessary. - 5.
 This policy cannot guarantee that every problem will be resolved to the employee's satisfaction.
 However, the School values each employee's ability to express concerns and the need for resolution without fear of adverse consequences to employment.